By Benji Chapman, Co-Deputy Music Editor

 When my older sister introduced me to Nick Mulvey I can vividly recall her shining enthusiasm; making the pilgrimage to see him at Larmer Tree Festival in 2018 following her GCSE's, where she returned with a bundle of stories about how wholesome and captivating his performance was.

 Whenever I hear 'Fever To The Form', I'm 10 years old again in Wales, sat around a campfire among loved ones.
-As I lean back into the soundscapes 11 years down the track, the world gets drowned out by the music and I can feel myself gazing once more into the flames whilst the melodies lift my eyes to the stars.
+As I lean back into the soundscapes 11 years down the track, the world gets drowned out by the music and I can feel myself gazing once more into the flames while the melodies lift my eyes to the stars.

 An artist who has been motivated by spiritual and social rather than financial concerns, Mulvey's sparce releases focus on the themes of spiritual and personal connections as well as humanitarian concerns following global events such as the 2015 European migrant crisis.

-When the Beacon Hall's doors swing open, I arrive halfway through Mulvey's first song, 'Juramidam': the 4th track on First Mind.
+When the Beacon Hall's doors swing open, I arrive halfway through Mulvey's first song, 'Juramidam', the 4th track on First Mind.
 Stomping onstage to the scratches of his acoustic guitar, his movement is met with a reciprocated sway from the audience who join Mulvey in motion.

 Mulvey stokes the audience into an inferno as the song reaches its climax.
 Its infectious rhythm and ringing harmonics from his guitar bounce around the hall.
 Between flashes of the lights, the walls of concert hall fade and physical space becomes liminal.
 The crowd is transported to a place elsewhere.